wdecoster/DEA.R/README.md

 - 'file': exact path to bamfile to be used for counting
 - 'sample': identifier of the sample to be used
 - 'condition': main factor on which the differential expression should be performed.
-The reference level for the field condition should be "CON" (case sensitive)
+The reference level for the field condition should be "CON" (case sensitive).
+If more than 2 groups are present in this field all contrasts with the "CON" group will be tested.
 - 'sequencing': containing mode of sequencing: either PE or SE
 - 'strandedness' type of strandedness of data: either unstranded, stranded or reverse
 #### Optional field